 Fortunately, I had the perfect piece of scrap wood and I love that it had a story and didn’t cost me a penny.
 These former table slats were 2 1/4″ wide and 30 1/2 inches long.
 One was in perfect condition.
 The other was a little warped and still had a piece of hardware on the back.
 As it turned out I didn’t even need the second piece.

-I knew that I would need to sand the wood slats so that I would have a smooth surface for the stencils.
+You need to sand the wood slats so that you will have a smooth surface for the stencils.
 Using a sanding block, I couldn’t believe how much stuff came off.
 Fortunately, it sanded easily.
 Then I wiped the surface with a tack cloth to remove any dust.

 TIP: If you are using a 1 X 4 piece of wood for this project, I would sand it to make sure you have a smooth surface.